Want to create an Opt-in page that converts more visitors into leads?

 Most marketers over-complicate things and try to overdeliver.
 The key is not to go overboard with it.

-For example, - If you are a coach who helps grow Instagram followers, don’t offer the whole course as a lead magnet.
+For example, - If you are a coach who helps grow Instagram followers, don’t offer the whole course as a lead magnet on their opt in page.

 Give them a cheat sheet on the "Best times to publish a post" or "Tips for creating emotionally engaging Instagram stories".